definition: showing luminous colours that seem to change when seen from different angles

 definition: a small flash of light, especially a reflected one

 According to Merriam-Webster’s online dictionary, glint is in the bottom 30% of words in terms of popularity, even lower than gleam, which is in the bottom 50%.
 That surprised me, because while I have commonly seen glint, as in “his eyes glinted in mischief”, I haven’t quite seen gleam being used in my creative writing classes.
-What do you know, we learn new things everyday.

 definition: stay in a place longer than necessary because of a reluctance to leave